What is a Wood Model Maker?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-Other Wood Model Maker Job Titles
+Types of Wood Model Maker Jobs

-Wood Model Maker Job Outlook
+Wood Model Maker Employment Estimates

 The states with the most job growth for Wood Model Maker are Idaho, Maine, and North Carolina.
 Watch out if you plan on working in Washington, North Carolina, or Maine.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Wood Model Makers is somewhere between $31,850 and $78,010.
+The salary for Wood Model Makers ranges between about $31,850 and $78,010 a year.

 Wood Model Makers who work in Georgia, New York, or Wisconsin, make the highest salaries.